teslonobo/Notebook/IBM_DataScienceCapstone/README.md

 ## Executing Program

-You'll find several files and folders but for the most part its pretty self explainatory.
+You'll find several files and folders but for the most part, it's pretty self-explanatory.

 But within you'll find: